intave/documentation/mechanics/checks-09-physics.md

 `Links` [Config](/mechanics/configuration-02-settings.md#physics)<br>

 ### Issue
-Movement-related cheats can allow players to fly, move faster/slower or ignore knockback.
+Movement-related cheats allow players to use fly, move faster/slower or ignore knockback.
 The client just [informs the server](https://wiki.vg/Protocol#Player_Position) about its new position, making it challenging to spot deviations.